 Effective December 30, 2019, the Company completed the Arrangement to convert to a real estate investment trust, known as First Capital Real Estate Investment Trust ("First Capital REIT", the "Trust" or the "REIT").
-Under the Arrangement, each outstanding Common Share was exchanged for one trust unit of the Trust, unless a qualifying shareholder validly elected to receive Exchangeable LP Units, in exchange for their Common Shares.
-As the Arrangement was effective on December 30, 2019, information presented in this AIF for the period prior to December 30, 2019 is in respect of the Company and information provided on or after December 30, 2019 is in respect of First Capital REIT.
+Under the Arrangement, each outstanding common share of the Company was exchanged for one Trust Unit, unless a qualifying shareholder validly elected to receive Exchangeable LP Units, in exchange for their common shares of the Company.
 Accordingly, references herein to the business and activities of the Trust or First Capital REIT prior to December 30, 2019 refer to the Trust's predecessor, the Company.